Skip to content

 Instructions

-• Now pre-fry the aromatics.
-Heat up oil in wok.
-When hot, add ginger, garlic and 1/4 tsp salt.
-(See Recipe Notes 2) Saute until aromatics start to brown.
+Start by heating up oil in wok.
+When hot, add ginger, garlic and half the salt.
+(See Recipe Notes 1) Saute until aromatics start to brown.
+Remove from heat.

-• Scatter pre-fried aromatics over the top of the fish.
-Then drizzle soy sauce around the fish.
+• Now, scatter the pre-fried aromatics over the top of the fish.
+Then drizzle light soy sauce around the fish.
 This will create the gravy along with the natural juices of the fish and the steam.

 • Serve with hot rice.